shashishivgit909/css_rivision/Readme.md

 2. Whem we give margin then element  make seperation  either from parent of siblings both . if a div is inside a a div and give margin  to inner div to 20px then  it takes  seperation from  parent div . if gives margin negative value it comes outside of that parent div and takes that specified outside that parent div .

+3. margin-left: auto; is a CSS property that automatically sets the left margin of an element.
+When you use margin-left: auto;, it tells the browser to take up any remaining space on the left side of the element.
+In summary, margin-left: auto; is used to push the element to the right by taking up all the available space on the left side.

 ## VVI: Default brhaiour of block level elemnets in flexbox
 => Block level elements in flexbox behavave different than it is being  outside flexbox.
 In flexbox , child div or other block level elemnts takes only that much space required by its content intstead of full width .